-- 14. In addition to false promises in their promotional materials, potential Brooks students were each subject to high pressure sales pitches in which school recruiters made, inter alia, the following false and misleading representations: - a.
-98% job placement rates; - b.
-Jobs that paid starting salaries of \$75,000 plus; - Extensive and active alumni network to assist students in their professional endeavors; - d.
-Competitive application process in which only the elite are selected for admission; - 15.
+1 2 history, and educational background, we are able to provide the perfect match for the job.
+Our goal is provide "the right" candidate to the "right employer", as our goal is to satisfy the needs of both the candidate and the employer.
+3 4 14.
+In addition to false promises in their promotional materials, potential Brooks students 5 were each subject to high pressure sales pitches in which school recruiters made, inter alia, the 6 following false and misleading representations: 7 a.
+98% job placement rates; 8 b.
+Jobs that paid starting salaries of \$75,000 plus; 9 c.
+Extensive and active alumni network to assist students in their professional 10 endeavors; 11 d.
+Competitive application process in which only the elite are selected for 12 admission; 13 15.
 In truth, Brooks' placement rates were far below their touted percentages.
-Students that were able to find jobs, did so most often without assistance from the school and almost never in the salary range touted by Brooks representatives. - 16.
-Students place great importance on placement statistics when deciding which academic institution to pay for an education.
-In fact, job placement statistics are a fundamental consideration of accreditation. - 17.
-Brooks is accredited by the Accrediting Council for Independent Colleges and Schools ("ACICS") and by the California Postsecondary Educational Commission ("CPEC") and also by Bureau for Private Postsecondary and Vocational Education ("BPPVE").
-According to ACICS statements of value, one of the four keys to accreditation is accountability. - "The Council believes that institutions must be accountable to rigorous educational, administrative, and fiscal standards....
-Accountability is operationalized through standards on institutional tracking of students' satisfactory academic progress, institutional effectiveness planning girded in criteria, and retention and placement reporting that requires institutions to account for student achievement leading to gainful employment."
+Students 14 that were able to find jobs, did so most often without assistance from the school and almost never in 15 the salary range touted by Brooks representatives.
+16 16.
+Students place great importance on placement statistics when deciding which 17 academic institution to pay for an education.
+In fact, job placement statistics are a fundamental 18 consideration of accreditation.
+19 17.
+Brooks is accredited by the Accrediting Council for Independent Colleges and 20 Schools ("ACICS") and by the California Postsecondary Educational Commission ("CPEC") and 21 also by Bureau for Private Postsecondary and Vocational Education ("BPPVE").
+According to 22 ACICS statements of value, one of the four keys to accreditation is accountability.
+23 "The Council believes that institutions must be accountable to rigorous educational, 24 administrative, and fiscal standards Accountability is operationalized through 25 standards on institutional tracking of students' satisfactory academic progress, 26 institutional effectiveness planning girded in criteria, and retention and placement 27 reporting that requires institutions to account for student achievement leading to 28 gainful employment."
+4